My Awarded Projects

 Svjetlana BukvichNew York, NY

-Svjetlana Bukvich first came to the attention of the European music world following her performances as featured soloist with the Sarajevo Philharmonic Orchestra, performing Beethoven’s 1st Piano Concerto at the age of 16, and the following year with Edinburgh George Heriot’s Symphony Orchestra with the 2nd Concerto.
+Svjetlana Bukvich was a featured soloist with the Sarajevo Philharmonic Orchestra at the age of 16, and the following year with Edinburgh George Heriot’s Symphony Orchestra.
 Driven by a need to express beyond interpretation, Ms. Bukvich studied at the Music Academy, University of Sarajevo, where she earned degrees in Composition and Musicology.
-By twenty-one, Ms. Bukvich had composed her first symphony, to be conducted in 1992 by Julio Maric, when the war intervened.
+By twenty-one, Ms. Bukvich had composed her first symphony, when the war in Yugoslavia intervened.

-Under circumstances that read like a political war thriller, she escaped the besieged city of Sarajevo.
 The American Soros Foundation took unprecedented action to provide her with a stipend and one-way ticket to America where she could pursue a full scholarship at Rensselaer Polytechnic Institute.
 There, her interests broadened to include music synthesis programming, microtonality, and video art.
-In 1994, she was awarded with one of the first M.F.A. degrees in multimedia offered in the United States.
+In 1994, she was awarded with one of the first M.F.A. degrees in multimedia offered in the U.S.

-Ms. Bukvich has composed for concert stage, dance, theater and film, and has worked with diverse ensembles and instrumentalists such as ETHEL String Quartet, The Sarajevo Philharmonic, The Lafayette Chorale, Shattered Glass Orchestra, Martha Mooke, Tony Levin, Mari Kimura, Rob Schwimmer, Cornelius Dufallo, Johnny Reinhard, Kamala Sankaram, Ha-Yang Kim, Susan Aquila, Eddie Venegas, Jessica Meyer, Jacqui Kerrod, and Mordy Ferber, among others.
+Ms. Bukvich has composed for concert stage, dance, theater and film, and has worked with diverse musical forces such as ETHEL String Quartet, The Sarajevo Philharmonic, The Lafayette Chorale, Shattered Glass Orchestra, Martha Mooke, Tony Levin, Mari Kimura, Rob Schwimmer, Cornelius Dufallo, Johnny Reinhard, Kamala Sankaram, Ha-Yang Kim, Susan Aquila, Eddie Venegas, Jessica Meyer, and Jacqui Kerrod, among others.
 Her genre-busting performances have been described as “ecstatic musical experiences” (New Music Connoisseur) while “sonority, color, texture, and a feeling for the metaphysical” (The Brooklyn Rail) describe her music’s trademarks.
-She is featured in the Jennifer Kelly book In Her Own Words: Conversations with Composers in the United States where she is identified as one of the 25 outstanding women composers in America whose “processes can be viewed as alternatives to convention, for they expand accepted definition of composition and venue … ”
+She is featured in the Jennifer Kelly book In Her Own Words: Conversations with Composers in the United States where she is identified as one of the 25 outstanding women composers in America.

-Ms. Bukvich has been the recipient of numerous grants, sponsorships and commissions including USArtists International, New Music USA, the American Composers Forum, ASCAP’s Buddy Baker Film Scoring Scholarship, New England Foundation for the Arts, Institute on the Arts and Civic Dialogue at Harvard University, American Festival of Microtonal Music, O’Donnell-Green Music and Dance Foundation, The Frances Richard Fund for Innovative Artists of Promise, and the New York Foundation for the Arts (NYFA) Fellowship in Music/Sound.
+Ms. Bukvich has been the recipient of numerous grants and commissions, including USArtists International, New Music USA, the American Composers Forum, ASCAP’s Buddy Baker Film Scoring Scholarship, New England Foundation for the Arts, Institute on the Arts and Civic Dialogue at Harvard, American Festival of Microtonal Music, O’Donnell-Green Music and Dance Foundation, The Frances Richard Fund for Innovative Artists of Promise, and the New York Foundation for the Arts Fellowship in Music/Sound.

 Svjetlana Bukvich – 7 Excerpts from New Album EXTENSION in 5 Minutes